Guideline development process

 Board of Directors

 At each stage, solicited feedback is considered for incorporation into the guideline, or revision of the guideline, as supported by the available evidence and the expert clinical judgment of the work group.
 This review process also is used to screen for any potential conflict of interest.
-Approvals from the CGRC and Council on Science and Research are required prior to submission of the draft guideline to the board of directors.
+Approvals from the Clinical Guidelines Committee and the Council on Science and Research are required prior to submission of the draft guideline to the Board of Directors.

 6. JAAD publication: Following approval of the guideline by the board, the text is submitted to JAAD for publication consideration, where it follows the JAAD manuscript review process for acceptance.